Skip to content

 Individual Case Management Sessions

 Case managers are assigned to all clients who are receiving individual case management.
-These trained, experienced, and compassionate individuals will serve as a personal coach of sorts, as they will work to guide the client through his or her recovery up until the end of his or her involvement with their individual case management.
+These trained, experienced, and compassionate individuals will serve as a personal coach of sorts, guiding the client through their recovery until the end of their involvement in the case management.

-Having a case manager assigned to them through case management in facility can help individuals in a number of ways outside of being guided through the treatment and recovery process.
-Simply just knowing that someone is in their corner is often enough for individuals to continue to reach for their treatment goals and begin building a happy life that is free from substance abuse, disordered eating, or untreated co-occurring mental illnesses.
+Having a case manager assigned through the facility's case management can help individuals in a number of ways, beyond guiding them through the treatment and recovery process.
+Simply knowing that someone is in their corner is often enough for individuals to continue to reach for their treatment goals and begin building a happy life that is free from substance abuse or untreated co-occurring mental illnesses.

 Some of the aspects that individual case management will focus on with all clients include the following: